hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 ```

-A successful action will emit a "burndollar" event, e.g.
+A successful action will emit a "burndollar" event, e.g. // fee set to .9
 ```
 {
     "contract": "burndollar",